You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 KEY: Resist giving out their names unless you would like and feel you have a good chance to get that particular job, and references are requested.
 Protect these people from unwanted phone calls.
 They are as valuable as GOLD!
 Put other good names on the application blanks.
 Save your best for the job you want.

-This is the basic document of your entire search.
+This is the basic document from which everything else should flow.
 For the information contained in it, will be regurgitated in all other communications, including answering interview questions, broadcast letters and hopefully from your References.

 Your resume should be a reflection of you, your abilities, responsibilities, and significant accomplishments.
 This quality piece should be very honest, NOT flashy (pink paper with gold leaf), but must arrive neat, clean and sharp.
 It doesn’t need to tell everything about you, because its real purpose is – - – - to get you an interview where you can interact and sell your skills!